Economy of Israel: History

 Change in per capita GDP of Israel since 1950.
 Figures are inflation-adjusted to 2011 international dollars.

-The British Mandate for Palestine that came into effect in 1920 aimed at restricting land purchases by Jewish immigrants.
+The British Mandate for Palestine came into effect in 1920 aimed at restricting land purchases by Jewish immigrants.
 For this reason, the Jewish population was initially more urban and had a higher share in industrial occupations.
 This particular development resulted economically in one of the few growth miracles of the region whereby the structure of firms was determined mainly by private businessmen rather than by the government.

 The first survey of the Dead Sea in 1911, by the Russian Jewish businessman and engineer Moshe Novomeysky, led to the establishment of Palestine Potash Ltd. in 1930, later renamed the Dead Sea Works.
 In 1923, the businessman and hydraulic engineer Pinhas Rutenberg was granted an exclusive concession for the production and distribution of electric power.
 He founded the Palestine Electric Company, later the Israel Electric Corporation.
 Between 1920 and 1924, some of the country's largest factories were established, including the Shemen Oil Company, the Societe des Grand Moulins, the Palestine Silicate Company and the Palestine Salt Company.

 In 1937, there were 86 spinning and weaving factories in the country, employing a workforce of 1,500.
 Capital and technical expertise were supplied by Jewish professionals from Europe.
 The Ata textile plant in Kiryat Ata, which went on to become an icon of the Israeli textile industry, was established in 1934.
 In 1939, the cornerstone was laid for one of the kibbutz industry's first factories: the Naaman brick factory, which supplied the growing need for construction materials.

-The textile underwent rapid development during World War II, when supplies from Europe were cut off while local manufacturers were commissioned for army needs.
+The textile industry underwent rapid development during World War II, when supplies from Europe were cut off while local manufacturers were commissioned for army needs.
 By 1943, the number of factories had grown to 250, with a workforce of 5,630, and output increased tenfold.

 From 1924, trade fairs were held in Tel Aviv.
 The Levant Fair was inaugurated in 1932.